Miranda Otto: Hollywood

 In 2007, Otto starred as Cricket Stewart, the wife of a successful director, in the television miniseries The Starter Wife.
 That same year, she was cast in the American television series Cashmere Mafia.
 In the series she plays Juliet Draper, a successful female executive who must rely on her friends to juggle the demands of a career and family in New York City.
 Otto chose to star in the series because "American television at the moment is so interesting and, particularly, the characters for women are so fantastic" and she "liked the idea of having a character over a long period of time and developing it."
 The series was cancelled in May 2008.

+In 2013, Otto played the role of American poet Elizabeth Bishop opposite Glória Pires in Brazilian director Bruno Barreto’s Reaching for the Moon.

 Otto starred opposite Stephanie Sigman and Anthony LaPaglia in the horror prequel Annabelle: Creation, directed by David F. Sandberg.
 The film was released on 12 August 2017.
-She portrayed Zelda Spellman in Netflix's Chilling Adventures of Sabrina (2018-2020).
+She portrayed Zelda Spellman in Netflix's Chilling Adventures of Sabrina (2018–2020).

 On 31 May 2020, Otto joined Josh Gad's YouTube series Reunited Apart, which reunites the cast of popular films through video-conferencing and promotes donations to non-profit charities, with her fellow Lord of the Rings cast and crew members.

-On 15 June 2022, Otto was announced to be reprising her role as Éowyn from Peter Jackson's The Lord of the Rings film series in the anime fantasy film The Lord of the Rings: The War of the Rohirrim (2024), a prequel directed by Kenji Kamiyama, to which she would serve as the narrator.
+On 13 November 2023, Otto was announced for ABC drama series Ladies In Black.
+In 2024, Otto reprised her role as Éowyn from Peter Jackson's The Lord of the Rings film series in the anime fantasy film The Lord of the Rings: The War of the Rohirrim, a prequel directed by Kenji Kamiyama, to which she served as the narrator.

 Theatre

 Otto made her theatrical debut in the 1986 production of The Bitter Tears of Petra Von Kant for the Sydney Theatre Company.
 Three more theatrical productions for the Sydney Theatre Company followed in the late 1980s and early 1990s.
 In 2002, she returned to the stage playing Nora Helmer in A Doll's House opposite her future husband Peter O'Brien.
 Otto's performance earned her a 2003 Helpmann Award nomination and the MO Award for "Best Female Actor in a Play".

 Her next stage role was in the psychological thriller Boy Gets Girl (2005), in which she played Theresa, a journalist for a New York magazine.
 Otto committed to the project days before she found out she was pregnant.
-Robyn Nevin, the director, rescheduled the production from December 2004 to September 2005 so Otto could appear in it.
-In 2005, Nevin began pre-production on a play commissioned especially for Otto.
+Robyn Nevin, the director, rescheduled the production from December 2004 to September 2005 so that Otto could appear in it.

 Personal life

 On 1 January 2003, she married actor Peter O'Brien, after the two met while performing in A Doll's House.
 Otto and O'Brien have one child, a daughter.
-The pregnancy almost forced her to turn down her role in War of the Worlds.
 After the birth of her daughter, Otto limited her work to spend more time with her family at their home in Australia.